cloudfoundry-community/logsearch-boshrelease/deployment/operations/README.md

 To use this extention, you have to provide following variables: `cf_admin_password`, `uaa_admin_client_secret` and `system_domain`.
 You can find them in your CloudFoundry deployment variables.

-After deployment, please run `create-uaa-client` errand to create UAA client, and `elasticsearch_config` to upload the config.
+After deployment, please run `create-uaa-client` errand to create UAA client.
 After that, you will be able to login into Logsearch UI using your CloudFoundry credentials, and use `https://logs.<YOUR_DOMAIN>` endpoint to access Logsearch UI.